+1. Leadership, purp еву

+Theme Questions

-Theme Questions 1.1 Strategy, direction and leadership Organ 2.
-In set it is v Force 3.
-How imme 4.
-Does Does the operation of the Authority set the right tone for the wider organisation?
+1.1 Strategy, direction and leadership Does the operation of the Authority set the right tone for the wider organisation?
 Please explain your view.
 In setting the Strategy does the Authority have sufficient focus on ensuring it is well aligned to the remit of the Authority and the capabilities of the Force?
 How does the Authority ensure that the balance between the focus on immediate issues and long-term success is appropriate?
 Does the Authority devote sufficient quality time and have an effective mechanism to monitor the implementation of the Strategy?

-Comments and suggestions for improvement The Authority performs 5 4 3 2 1 well in the areas of strategy, direction and leadership Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree 1.2 Culture, values and behaviours 5.
+Comments and suggestions for improvement · .

+The Authority performs 5 4 3 2 1

+well in the areas of strategy, direction and leadership Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree

+1.2 Culture, values and behaviours 5.
 Is there sufficient understanding of the culture, values and their alignment with the Strategy?
 6. Has the Authority had sufficient input into setting the values and behaviours for BTP?

-Comments and suggestions for improvement The Authority performs 5 4 3 2 1 well in culture, values and behaviours Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree 1.3 Stakeholder relationships Comments and suggestions for improvement 7.
+Comments and suggestions for improvement

+The Authority performs 5 4 3 2 1

+well in culture, values and behaviours Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree

+1.3 Stakeholder relationships 7.
 Has the Authority sought input from enough stakeholders to be comfortable it has a rounded view?
 8. Has the Authority listened properly to the stakeholder voice and how has this impacted on Authority decisions?

+Comments and suggestions for improvement

-The Authority performs 5 4 3 2 1 well in stakeholder relationships Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree 1.4 Performance measurement 10.
-Are y ou content that tred to the Author nation sufficiently the areas of perfo prity - both positiv ormance exception - Comments and suggestions for improvement
+The Authority performs 5 4 3 2 1

+well in stakeholder relationships Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree

+1.4 Performance measurement Is performance information sufficiently integrated with financial reporting?
+Are you content that the areas of performance exception are being reported to the Authority - both positive and negative?
+If not, what is missing?

+Comments and suggestions for improvement